SciTools/cartopy/docs/source/index.rst

  * point, line, polygon and image transformations between projections
  * integration to expose advanced mapping in matplotlib with a simple and intuitive interface
- * mechanisms for accessing specialist data such as those from the "Shuttle Radar Topography Mission" (SRTM) and the "Global Self-consistent, Hierarchical, High-resolution Shoreline Database" (GSHHS)
+ * mechanisms for accessing specialist data such as those from the "Shuttle Radar Topography Mission" (SRTM) and the "Global Self-consistent, Hierarchical, High-resolution Shoreline" database (GSHHS).

 Cartopy is licensed under `GNU Lesser General Public License <http://www.gnu.org/licenses/lgpl.html>`_